williamjacquemet/deep_learning_project/README.md

   you can access it with `./dowload_data.sh`

-- **All the Data is stored on my samba server, that is where the scypt are taking the Data**
+- **All the Data is stored on my samba server, that is where the scripts are taking the Data**

 - If you have some issues with `CuDNNLSTM` layer just replace it by `LSTM`